materialos/Linux-Icon-Pack/README.md

 ### Packages

 #### Arch
-Arch users can install this community maintained [AUR package](https://aur.archlinux.org/packages/materialos-icon-theme-git/).
+Arch users can install this community maintained [AUR package](https://aur4.archlinux.org/packages/materialos-icon-theme-git/).
-The link will work after the 2015-08-08.

 #### Ubuntu
 The best way to install the Icon Pack is to use our [ppa](https://launchpad.net/~materialos/+archive/ubuntu/ppa)